GK-NETHMI/SignSight-Frontend/README.md

     - The system processes audio, converts it to text, and then uses an ML model to predict and display the corresponding sign gestures.

 4.  **Emotion Alert System**
-    - Specifically designed for cochlear-implanted children (ages 3-5).
+    - Specifically designed for deaf children aged 3–10, focusing on visual emotional understanding.
-    - Detects the child's Face and voice via video, provides real-time analysis of Emotional characteristics.
+    - Detects the child’s facial expressions via webcam while watching cartoon videos, and performs real-time emotion analysis.
-    - Uses a Random Forest model to understand and respond by the respective TSL and provide adaptive emotion-based learning.
+    - Uses a deep learning model to classify emotions and delivers feedback to parents via email, supporting Tamil Sign Language (TSL) learning context.

 ## ⚙️ System Architecture